koder77/l1vm/macos-readme.md

 endianess, fann, file, genann, math, mem, mmpfr (high precision math library), net, process, rs232, string, time, sdl-2.0 librs232 (serialport by libserialport) <br><br>

-The sdl-2.0 module can not be used. <br>
-Resulting in the following error message: <br>
-running lines SDL demo... <br>
-2021-12-18 19:54:21.241 l1vm[18905:51693] Attempting to add observer to main runloop, but the main thread has exited.
-This message will only log once.
-Break on _CFRunLoopError_MainThreadHasExited to debug. <br><br>

 sdl-2.0: prog/lines.l1com now works!
 I had to call a SDL event function in the delay loop! <br>
 (:sdl_get_mouse_state !) <br>
 This is needed to avoid errors on macOS. <br>